brennenbull/web-components/README.md

 # web-components

-A Repo for collecting a building reusable web components
+A Repo for collecting and building reusable web components